partharora1105/Mixed-Reality-Starter-Template/README.md

 # Mixed-Reality-Starter-Template

 This is a Mixed-Reality-Starter-Template, compatible with both Meta and Apple headsets.
 It provides starter templates tailored for these platforms, featuring specific functionality and assets.
 All projects are built on Unity, ensuring seamless cross-platform compatibility, and employ C# as the scripting language.
+The current template comes with passthrough and hand tracking support.

 Last Updated: June 27, 2022